ridhimagarg/LearningUnit_SkillAssignment/readme.md

 For ease you can also directly use colab notebook for checking the results and approach - [link](https://colab.research.google.com/drive/1_SUG1TjA_WS9h6QX78qmml6e8cPC7_-V?usp=sharing)

+**Caution: while using the colab, you have to load the dataset using the files section in the left hand side.**

 * **[app.py](data_processing.py)** - *It contains the simple app build using streamlit for using the build model*

 Some glimpse of app -: